kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 75: February 5, 2020

+**Today's Progress**: Continued The Modern React Bootcamp.
+Worked on the Coin Flipper and made some adjustments on the Lottery project.

+**Thoughts**:  What a time to be alive, Angular and React in the same day!!

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/react-bootcamp-code/commit/39fe875fed8b573a9ff861628089469bdf4bea3a)

+---

 ### Day 74: February 4, 2020

 **Today's Progress**: Continued The Modern React Bootcamp.
 Worked on section 9 which are exercises to review the previous sections.
 Also started the Information Security with HelmetJS section on FCC.